dpogorzelski/speedrun/README.md

 # Speedrun

-Speedrun is a cloud first command execution utility
+Speedrun is a cloud first command execution utility.
+It's goal is to provide a simple way to perform command execution on remote servers with almost no setup.

+Speedrun is agentless and leverages native

 ## Installation

-Download the precompiled binary from here
+Download the precompiled binary from here:

 ```bash
 curl https://github.com/dawidpogorzelski/speedrun/releases/0.1.0/release